srest2021/atclean/README.md

 - `download_atlas_lc.py 2019vxm 2020lse -c` downloads full SN and control light curves for SN 2019vxm AND SN 2020lse

 ### `clean_atlas_lc.py`
-#### (applies all cuts - chi-squares, uncertainties, control light curves)
+#### (applies all cuts - chi-squares, uncertainties, control light curves - and averages light curves)
-Using the default settings in `atlas_lc_settings.ini`, load previously downloaded light curves and apply any of the chi-square, uncertainty, and control light curve cuts, then save the light curves with the updated 'Mask' columns.
+Using the default settings in `atlas_lc_settings.ini`, load previously downloaded light curves and apply any of the chi-square, uncertainty, and control light curve cuts, average the light curves and flag bad days in both original and averaged light curves, then save both original and averaged light curves with the updated 'Mask' columns.

 The chi-square cut procedure may be dynamic (default) or static.
 In order to apply a static cut at a constant value, set the `override_cut` parameter in the `Chi-square cut settings` section to that value; otherwise, leave set at `None` to apply the dynamic cut.
 More in-depth explanation of each parameter, its meaning, and overall procedures is located in **`clean_atlas_lc.ipynb`**.